Approximation Algorithms for Multi-Multiway Cut and Multicut Problems on Directed Graphs: Conclusions

 \section{Conclusions}

 In this paper, we design approximation algorithms for the directed multi-multiway cut and directed multicut problems using the region growing technique \cite{1,2}.
 By this paradigm, we give for each problem an $O(k)$-approximation algorithm.
-The work previously done on these problems need to solve k linear programming, whereas our algorithms require only one linear programming.
+The works previously done on these problems need to solve k linear programs, whereas our algorithms require only one linear programming.
 Both algorithms use the same linear programming relaxation.
-A question of interest is to find the integrality gap of the linear programming relaxation for this problem.
+A question of interest is to find the integrality gap of the linear programming relaxation for these problems.